Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

-The total weight $\tau$ is an important hyperparameter because it controls the influence of the catalytic prior on the posterior inference.
-A simple but useful choice is to set $\tau$ equal to $p$, the dimension of $\boldsymbol{\beta}$ \citep{huang2022catalytic}.
-Alternatively, we can adopt frequentist methods to fine-tune $\tau$ by optimizing a given criteria function, such as the cross-validated partial log-likelihood outlined in the supplementary material.
+The choice of $\tau$ involves balancing this trade-off between bias and variance in the resultant inference.
+Although no single choice for $\tau$ works the best for all scenarios, a simple practical choice is to set $\tau$ equal to $p$, the dimension of $\boldsymbol{\beta}$, following the recommendation by \cite{huang2022catalytic} for logistic regression.
+Another option is to adopt frequentist methods to fine-tune $\tau$ by optimizing a given criterion function, such as the cross-validated partial log-likelihood outlined in Appendix I.3.